IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro, such a case is parsed as if there were whitespaces before the `values` part.

 The arguments for commands introduced in TaikoJiro are comma-separated.
-However, the arguments for commands introduced in TJAPlayer2 for PC are instead whitespace-separated as in the `.bms` format (which is extended into the `.dtx` format for DTXMania).
+However, the arguments for commands introduced in TJAPlayer2 for PC are instead whitespace-separated as in the `.bms` format (which is modified and extended into the `.dtx` format for DTXMania).

 *Unspecified*: The behavior when a comma (`,`) is used as the decimal point (normally a full-stop (`.`)).